Liverpool hospitalité

+In July 2023 Liverpool Archdiocese celebrated the centenary of the first pilgrimage.
+There was a noticeable increase in the number of new Hospitalité members as well as former members returning after a break.
+It is heartening to see the devotion to Our Lady remains strong, 100 years after the first pilgrimage.

 The Hospitalité present their members with service medals.
 After three years service a Hospitalier will receive a heart shaped medal with a blue bar, after five this will be replaced by one with a red bar and for 10 years service a yellow bar is received.
 These medals are not worn as a decoration - they are merely to indicate the level of experience that member has.
 This is reflected by the fact that there are no further medals received after 10 years despite some members having served with the Hospitalité for as many as fifty or more pilgrimages.